netcamo/assignment-3-1011331/reports/Assignment-1-Report.md

 3. *Assume that you are the tenant, write a mysimbdp-dataingest that takes data from your selected sources and stores the data into mysimbdp-coredms.
 Explain possible consistency options for writing data in your mysimdbp-dataingest*

     I have python script called dataingest.py.
-It takes as arguments table name , datafile source and consistency (ONE, ALL, default is QUORUM ).
+It takes as arguments table name , datafile source and consistency (ONE, ALL, QUORUM ).
 Default option for consistency is QUORUM and in that case as our replication factor is 3 then write will have to be committed to at least 2 nodes. in case of ONE then write has to be made to at least 1 node and ALL means it has to be written to ALL nodes.
     Script is used as :

-        python3 dataingest.py <Table_name> <file source> <Consistency (QUORUM is default if left blank)>
+        python3 dataingest.py <Table_name> <file source> <Consistency>

     Example: